Site news

 Left flank (Chelomei area)

-The west side of Baikonur Cosmodrome, or so-called "left flank," also known as "Chelomei area."
+The west side of Baikonur Cosmodrome, or so-called "left flank," is also known as "Chelomei area."
 Since beginning of the 1960s, several generations of ballistic missiles and space launchers developed by Vladimir Chelomei's OKB-52 design bureau had been tested here: including UR-200 and several generations of UR-100 ICBM.
+The launch pads and processing facilities for OKB-52-designed Proton rocket were also located on the left flank.
+The 4th Test Directorate of the range was responsible for the processing of the Proton rocket.

 Facilities of NIIP-5/GIK-5 (Baikonur Cosmodrome):

-Traditionally for test sites around the world, the different facilities in Baikonur were designated with numbers.
-These numbers were used in conjunction with word "ploshadka" which in Russian can have two meanings depending on the context: the construction site or launch pad.
+Traditionally for test sites around the world, various facilities in Baikonur were designated with numbers.
+These numbers were used in conjunction with word "ploshadka" which in Russian can have two meanings depending on the context: the construction site or a launch pad.
 Such double meaning often created confusion upon translation into English.
 Sometimes numbers assigned to "ploshadkas" would be interpreted as launch pad numbers, which is incorrect.
 The launch pads in Baikonur are usually identified as "puskovaya ustanovka" (or launching device) -- which have their own numbering system.
 Finally, buildings and technical facilities located within "ploshadkas" have their own designations.
 This web site uses term Site or Facility to translate word "ploshadka":

 Site